2023 Most Popular Health/Medical Admin Services Bachelor's Degree Schools in the Southeast Region

 Full Health & Medical Administrative Services at Western Kentucky University Report

 South University’s online programs landed the #17 spot in the 2023 rankings for the most popular bachelor’s degree health and medical administrative services programs.
-Located in the city of Savannah, South University's online programs is a private for-profit college with a medium-sized student population.
+Located in the city of Savannah, South University's online programs is a private for-profit school with a moderately-sized student population.

 Women make up 94% of the health and medical administrative services majors at the school.